harishsg99/StreamData/README.md

 # StreamData
-An machine learning tool made using streamlit
+A machine learning tool made using streamlit

 ## A simple tool to perform EDA(Exploratory Data Analysis) and Machine leanring model building using drag and drop